 Okay real quick if I was to do this again.
 I would first of primer the counters with some bonding primer.
 Also called gripper.
 It literally adheres to anything and is so so strong.
 I used this stuff when I painted my wood laminate floors and they held up so well.
 Never peeled.
 Then I would either use regular latex paint or roll on the epoxy paint.
 I think rolling it on is the best option.
 It gives you a nice thick coat.

 I would then seal with the the varathane floor clear finish.
-This stuff is ssso durable.
+Honestly though if you can get your hand on the minwax brand it surpasses the varathane quality in my opinion.
+I’ve used it on so many projects.
 It lasted for over 3 years on my floors and only had light scratches but never peeled or came up.
 This combination of primer paint and sealer worked the best in my experience.
 I honestly wish I would of done the same to my counters.

 WHY I DIDN’T EPOXY MY COUNTERS!

-So I’ve don’t epoxy counters in my bathroom and unfortunately I found out real quick that they stain really easy.
+So I’ve done epoxy counters in my bathroom and unfortunately I found out real quick that they stain really easy.
 Considering how messy it gets working with epoxy ( prob not as messy as spraypaint but still) those are the reasons I didn’t use epoxy.
-Would epoxy be a better option then spray paint YES it would!!
-But I would still highly recommend sealing the epoxy with this floor finish stuff.
-It stains way less and you can remove most stains with a magic eraser.

 That’s all for today!
 I hope you found the article helpful!
 I was really dreading sharing about this but, I guess you live and you learn.
 I will never be spray painting counters again!